-My Plan of Attack for Paying It Off: “Even though I received scholarships, worked two jobs and had paid internships, I still had to take out a lot of public and private loans to cover my college costs.
+My Plan: “Even though I received scholarships, worked two jobs and had paid internships, I still had to take out a lot of public and private loans to cover my college costs.

 By the time I graduated, I had 20 loans to my name, with balances ranging between $1,000 and $12,000.

-What made it worse is that I went to school during the recession, so my interest rates were through the roof, between 6% and 10%.
+What made it worse is that I went to school during the recession, so my interest rates were between 6% and 10%.

-Before I even landed a job, I was stressed about how I’d pay down my student loans, so I sought out some financial planners for advice—but couldn’t afford their fees.
-Finally, one decided to help me pro bono because his wife had struggled with college debt and he sympathized with my situation.
+Before I even got a job, I was stressed about how I’d pay down my student loans, so I sought out some financial planners for advice — but couldn’t afford their fees.
+Finally, one decided to help me pro bono because his wife had struggled with college debt and he sympathized with me.

-With his help, I came up with a plan to tackle my loans.
+With his help, I came up with a plan.

-Foremost was starting to keep a budget.
-This was important because my starting pay was only $29,000—a small amount to live off.
+First I made a budget.
+This was important because my starting pay was only $29,000.

-The biggest eye-opener from learning to track my spending was seeing how much I spent on going out—anywhere from $500 to $1,000 a month.
+The biggest eye-opener was seeing how much I spent on going out — anywhere from $500 to $1,000 a month.
 Now, I try to cap my entertainment budget to $200 a month.

 The other big decision I made was to refinance my eight private loans.
 I was able to consolidate them into one loan with a 5% interest rate, bringing down the monthly minimum due across all my loans from $980 to $540.

-These moves have helped me put an extra $500 a month above the minimum toward my balances using the snowball method, in which you pay down the lowest balances first—and, incidentally, my lowest-balance loans also happen to be my highest-interest ones since refinancing.
+That helped me put an extra $500 a month above the minimum toward my balances using the snowball method, in which you pay down the lowest balances first — and, incidentally, my lowest-balance loans also happen to be my highest-interest ones since refinancing.
 So far, I’ve been able to pay off six of my loans, and I expect to pay off another by this November.

 But it’s not just my student loans I want to make progress on.
-To boost my savings, I moved in with my parents this year, even though I have a new, higher-paying job doing PR at a nonprofit for veterans.
+To boost my savings, I moved in with my parents, even though I have a new, higher-paying job.

 Between cutting out my $625 in rent, working a part-time weekend sales job and bringing home a bigger paycheck, I’m saving between $1,300 and $1,600 a month.